tpronk/sandra/framework_demos/README.md

-Install SANDRA (from GitHub).R | Installs SANDRA (run this once when setting up a new analysis framework) Load SANDRA.R | Loads SANDRA (run this every time you want to use an existing analysis framework) README.md | This README file scripts/t.1.a Decode JASMIN1.R | Decodes JASMIN1 data encoded in a LOTUS results file into metadata and trialdata. scripts/t.2.a Calculate D-Scores.R | Calculates d-scores from trial data. scripts/t.2.b Calculate Difference of Medians.R | Calculates difference of medians from trial data. scripts/t.2.c Calculate Difference of Medians Reliability.R | Calculates split-halve reliability of medians from trial data.
+Install SANDRA (from GitHub).R | Installs SANDRA (run this once when setting up a new analysis framework) Load SANDRA.R | Loads SANDRA (run this every time you want to use an existing analysis framework) README.md | This README file scripts/t.1.a Decode JASMIN1 in LOTUS.R | Decodes JASMIN1 data encoded in a LOTUS results file into metadata and trialdata. scripts/t.1.b Decode SPRIF in LOTUS.R | Decodes SPRIF data encoded in a LOTUS results file into metadata and trialdata. scripts/t.2.a Calculate D-Scores.R | Calculates d-scores from trial data. scripts/t.2.b Calculate Difference of Medians.R | Calculates difference of medians from trial data. scripts/t.2.c Calculate Difference of Medians Reliability.R | Calculates split-halve reliability of medians from trial data.